Human Services Agency Funding

 Jump To:

-Raleigh's Human Relations Commission reviews requests from human services agencies seeking funding from the City and makes recommendations to the City Council.
-The grants are awarded annually to nonprofits that provide direct services to Raleigh residents with low incomes who identify with one of the targeted groups: elderly, youth, individuals with a disability, individuals who use substances, and are homeless.
+Raleigh's Human Relations Commission reviews requests from human services agencies seeking funding from the city and makes recommendations to the City Council.
+The grants are awarded annually to nonprofits that provide direct services to Raleigh residents with low incomes who identify with one of the targeted groups:

-The submission deadline for the FY24 Raleigh Human Services Agency Funding was Tuesday, Jan.
-24 at 3 p.m.
+The submission deadline for the FY25 Raleigh Human Services Agency Funding is Wednesday, Jan.
+24, 2024 at 3 p.m.

 General Eligibility Requirements